wolfysdl/EA-OTools/README.md

 `-pad <size>` - pad resulting .o files to the specified size (in bytes).
 This option is ignored if the size of resulting file is greater than the specified value.

 `-padFsh <size>` - pad resulting .fsh files to the specified size (in bytes).
-This option is ignored if the size of resulting file is greater than the specified value.
+This option is ignored if the size of resulting file is greater than the specified value

+`-ignoreEmbeddedTextures` - ignore any embedded textures in the input model

 **Source code dependencies**